Mr-Un1k0d3r/DKMC/README.md

 # Don't Kill My Cat (DKMC)
-Tool that generate obfuscated shellcode that is stored inside of polyglot images.
+Don't kill my cat is a tool that generates obfuscated shellcode that is stored inside of polyglot images.
 The image is 100% valid and also 100% valid shellcode.
-The idea is too avoid sandbox analysis since it's a simple "legit" image.
+The idea is to avoid sandbox analysis since it's a simple "legit" image.
 For now the tool rely on PowerShell the execute the final shellcode payload.

+Why it's called don't kill my cat?
+Since I suck at finding names for tools, I decided to rely on the fact that the default BMP image is a cat to name the tool.

 Presentation on how it works internally can be found here: https://github.com/Mr-Un1k0d3r/DKMC/blob/master/DKMC%20presentation%202017.pdf